Christo’s final work revealed in Paris: L’Arc de Triomphe, Wrapped

 Christo and Jeanne-Claude’s L’Arc de Triomphe, Wrapped has been 60 years in the making.
-This autumn will mark the unveiling of their final temporary work in Paris, the city where they first met in 1958.
+The 18 September will mark the unveiling of their final temporary work in Paris, the city where they first met in 1958.

-The duo – partners in life and work – will posthumously wrap the international landmark in 25,000 sq m of silvery-blue polypropylene fabric and red rope from 18 September to 3 October 2021, 63 years on from Christo’s arrival in the city as a Bulgarian political refugee.
+The duo – partners in life and work – will posthumously wrap the international landmark in 25,000 sq m of silvery-blue polypropylene fabric and red rope until 3 October 2021, 63 years on from Christo’s arrival in the city as a Bulgarian political refugee.

 Christo, who died at the age of 84 in 2020, was an artist who rarely stood still.
 Even in his final year, he was working towards wrapping up the Arc de Triomphe in great swathes of fabric, a project that, as per the artist’s wishes, will at last reach fruition.